opiopan/fsmapper/docs/docs/libs/mapper/Keystroke/Keystroke-synthesizer.md

 ```lua
 Keystroke:synthesizer()
 ```
-This method creates a  native-action to synthesize keystroke sequense hold by this object.
+This method creates a  native-action to synthesize keystroke sequence hold by this object.

 ## Return Values